jdcloudcom/en/documentation/Management/IAM/Introduction/Core-Concepts.md

 ### Principal
  The entity users or services that can play roles in the JD Cloud.
 ### Play and switch roles
- - Switch login identity to SwitchRole: after the sub-user login the console, it can select **Role Switch**, the precondition is that the sub-user is granted the permission playing the user role.
+ - Switch login identity to SwitchRole: after the sub-user login the console, it can select **Switch Role**, the precondition is that the sub-user is granted the permission playing the user role.
 The sub-user only can play one user role for each time.
 When the sub-user enters the user role identity from the login identity, the user only can use the granted permissions of the user role while the permissions associated by the sub-user login identity are shielded.
 If the sub-user needs to use permissions of login identity, then it needs to switch role identity to login identity.
  - The entity identity play roles through program call (AssumeRole): if a sub-user is granted permissions for playing a certain user role, the sub-user can use AccessKey to call AssumeRole interface of STS service to get the temporary access key of the user role.
 The sub-user can set the expiration time of the temporary credential by itself.
 The access permissions of temporary credential subject to that granted by the user role, which are usually the solution to temporary authorization and crossing account access authorization.
 ### Security Credential
  Security credential is the credential proofing user real identity, it usually refers to login password or access key (AccessKey), the security credential belongs to privacy information, which user must well protect.
 - Login name/password: you can use login name and password to login JD Cloud console to access related resources and services.
 - Access key (AceessKey): you can use AccessKey to access Open API for managing and operating JD Cloud resources.
 - Virtual MFA Verification: Multi-Factor Authentication is a kind of simple and effective best security practice, which can add a layer of extra security protection apart from user name and password.
 The combination of these multiple factors will provide your account with higher security protection.
 After enabling MFA, when the user logins JD Cloud, the system will require it to enter two layers of security factors:
   - The first security factor: user name and password.